Discharge87/Marlin_for_Sapphire/README.md

 # Marlin_for_Sapphire(Marlin bugfix 2.1.x)
-After long tryouts with other Marlin builds for Sapphire Printers with MKS Robin nano V1.2 Board with the TFT35 and UART i made a total new build based on Marlin Bugfix 2.1.x
+After long tryouts with other Marlin builds for Sapphire Printers with MKS Robin nano V1.2 Board with the TFT35 and UART i made a new build based on Marlin Bugfix 2.1.x

 Adapted for Sapphire Pro(Plus is also possible)